flutter-tizen/tizen_interop/scripts/README.md

    ```

 4. Update callbacks data
    * Run `./generate_callbacks.sh verify` to check type substitution.
-Build errors will have to be addressed by editing `gen_callbacks.py` - if it's missing types errors - modify list of additional headers (EXTRA\_HEADERS), if substitution is not found or assert fails - edit the type mapping.
+     Build errors will have to be addressed by editing `gen_callbacks.py`.
+     If substitution is not found or assert fails - edit the type mapping
+     (see CallbackDataCollector.type_substitute() and maps used there: KNOWN\_TYPES, SPECIAL\_TYPES).
    * Run `./generate_callbacks.sh` to update `callbacks.cc` with callbacks data.